 Piles may smolder, burn, and produce smoke for several days after ignition.
 Removing this accumulation of fuel is one of the final steps to creating a restored and healthy ponderosa pine ecosystem and protecting communities from additional fuel loading in forested areas adjacent to private land.

 No closures are anticipated with these operations.
 However, if smoke drifts on to roads, motorists should slow down, turn on headlights, and proceed with care.
 Once ignited, units are monitored by firefighters until they are declared out.

-Fuels specialists will follow policies outlined in the Oregon Department of Forestry smoke management plan, which governs prescribed fires, and attempts to minimize impacts to visibility and public health.
+Fuels specialists follow policies outlined in the Oregon Department of Forestry smoke management plan, which governs prescribed fires (including pile burning) and attempts to minimize impacts to visibility and public health.

 For more information, visit the Deschutes website at www.fs.usda.gov/deschutes and follow us on twitter @CentralORFire.